 Hearing for Polk County OWI License Revocation

-Clearly, the law is written to provide an incentive to submit to a chemical test of your breath, blood or urine after an OWI arrest.
+The law is written to provide an incentive to submit to a chemical test of your breath, blood, or urine after an OWI arrest.
 However, if you fail the test, you have given strong evidence to the prosecutor to use against you in the criminal case.
-In many cases, refusing the test significantly weakens the prosecutor's case.
+In many cases, refusing the test significantly weakens the prosecutor’s case.

 Rejecting a DUI test also does not necessarily mean you will lose your license.
 Your Des Moines OWI lawyer may request a hearing, where the revocation can be contested.
 If you receive an unfavorable ruling at the hearing, you can appeal that decision to request that it be reversed.

 You must request a hearing within 10 days of receiving notice of the revocation, so it is important to act fast.